Welcome to Empowered Recovery Center

 However, over time, the brain becomes used to the drug, and you might need to take more to get the same feeling.
 This can lead to dependence, where your body relies on the drug to function normally, and addiction, where you feel like you can’t stop using it even if it’s causing problems in your life, like with relationships, work, or health.

-So, while not everyone who uses ecstasy will become addicted, it’s important to be aware of its potential risks and to use it responsibly.
+So, while not everyone who uses ecstasy will become addicted, it’s important to be aware of its potential risks.

 Signs of an Ecstasy Addiction

-It is common for users to become addicted to the effects of ecstasy.
-Individuals may begin to feel they cannot have a good time without the drug, and they spend a lot of time thinking about and acquiring the drug.
+Individuals who become addicted to ecstasy may begin to feel they cannot have a good time without the drug, and they spend a lot of time thinking about and acquiring the drug.

 Signs of an ecstasy addiction could include: